-fluid by design new website from established uk jewellery designer, Sarah Clarke
+fluid by design, ESTABLISHED uk jewellery designer, Sarah Clarke

 Birmingham Assay office.